Nikola-Ver/Node-cat/README.md

 # Node-cat

-This is cat written in node js for Windows
+This is cat written in Node js for Windows